 You can buy or add credit to your MetroCard at any station, either by using a machine or at a ticket booth.
 You can pay by cash or credit card.
 When paying at a machine you will be asked to fill in your ZIP code, simply fill in “10001”.
 For every new MetroCard, you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
 You can purchase a maximum of two MetroCards per credit card.
 If you need more, I recommend you order them through my site before you leave.

-You can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4), which is something different from most other cities’ subways.
+Unlike in London, you can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4).
 All you need to do it swipe the card, then hand the card back to the next person.
 This is legal!
 It gives you a lot more freedom as well.
 Want to buy MetroCards before you go?
 Buy your New York MetroCard here

 As in other international cities, New York has a subway etiquette.
 These are a few of the things that you need to bear in mind: